What is a Bill of Lading (BL)?

 A bill of lading is transferable by endorsement or by the lawful transfer of possession.
 A carrier must issue a bill of lading to the shipper which sets out the specification, quantity, nature and quality.

 2. What is a BL used for?

-It is a contract with conditions attached which is signed by the owner of ship when product is loaded.
+It is a contract with conditions attached which is signed by the owner of the ship when the product is loaded.
 There is an acknowledgement of the receipt of products, with the undertaking to deliver goods at the end of the shipment.

 Tracking and proof of a Bill of lading

 Bills of lading come into use when goods are moving and a transfer of title happens.
-Therefore they are used as a receipt; which is issued by the carrier when product has been loaded onto a vessel.
+Therefore they are used as a receipt; which is issued by the carrier when the product has been loaded onto a vessel.
 We constantly see BLs mentioned when looking at proof of shipments; especially in relation to customs and insurance.
 It is also used as commercial proof to show agreements have been fulfilled.

-A bill of lading is used as a carrier’s receipt in relation to product that is being carried.
+A bill of lading is used as a carrier’s receipt in relation to the product that is being carried.

 There are two types of bill of lading:

 - On board bill of lading: this is when there is no discrepancy in what the description of the shipper sets out and the product that is actually on the vessel.